Sankalpa0011/LLM-Chatbot-Google-s-Gemini-Pro-Streamlit/README.md

 - `main.py`: The main application file containing the Streamlit app code.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute, please fork the repository and use a feature branch.
-Pull requests are warmly welcome.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a pull request

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

 If you have any questions or suggestions, feel free to contact me at [sankalpakavindu09@gmail.com](mailto:sankalpakavindu09@gmail.com).